needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion-providers.md

 The toolkit supplies [multiple Locomotion Providers](locomotion-providers-landing.md), which implement the `LocomotionProvider` abstract class.

-Locomotion Providers contain a reference to [Locomotion Mediator](locomotion-mediator.md), which gives the Locomotion Provider access to the [XR Body Transformer](xr-body-transformer.md).
+Locomotion Providers contain a reference to the [Locomotion Mediator](locomotion-mediator.md) component, which gives the Locomotion Provider access to the [XR Body Transformer](xr-body-transformer.md) component.
 If the Locomotion Mediator is `null`, the Locomotion Provider will attempt to find one.

 Once the Locomotion Provider has calculated the transformation, the provider is ready to begin locomotion.